matterhorn103/avo_xtb/README.md

 The Avogadro plugin is itself only a layer on top of the `easyxtb` Python package, which is written and maintained as part of this project.
 `easyxtb` is published on the `PyPI` repository and can be used independently of the plugin from Python as an interface to `xtb` and `crest`.

-For more details on the Python API, see `easyxtb/README.md`.
+For more details on using `easyxtb` via the Python API, see `easyxtb/README.md`.

 ## Capabilities